reluce/szurubooru-toolkit/README.md

 `python3 auto_tagger.py --sankaku_url https://chan.sankakucomplex.com/post/show/<id> 100`

 This is especially useful since Sankaku has changed their API and aggregator sites like SauceNAO don't have the latest results there.

-## User configuration
-Make your changes to the supplied `config_sample.json` file and rename it to `config.json` afterwards.

-If you want so specify multiple tags for your upload, separate each of the tags by a comma: ["tag1","tag2","tagN"]

-We can generate our szuru API token with following command:
-`echo -n username:token | base64`

-Creating an account on SauceNAO and getting an API key is recommended.
-Please consider supporting the SauceNAO team as well by upgrading your plan.
-With a free plan, you can request up to 200 posts in 24h.

 ## ToDo's
 * Handle user input better